bgrundy/Slackbuilds-bgrundy/Notes_SB.md

 - Open an sshfs mount from the host to the project dir on devel box (as above).
-- Create (if not already) a `READY` directory to move completed Builds into - ready for submission.
+- Create (if not already) a `UpdatesReady` directory to move completed Builds into - ready for submission.
 - run `ssh-agent` to make scripts non-interactive:
     - `exec ssh-agent bash`